Grommash9/aiotx/README.md

 ## AioTx

 AioTx is a comprehensive Python package designed to simplify and streamline your cryptocurrency operations.
-Whether you're working with Ethereum Virtual Machine (EVM) based networks, UTXO-based networks like Bitcoin and Litecoin, or TRON, AioTx provides a unified and user-friendly interface for interacting with these blockchains.
+Whether you're working with Ethereum Virtual Machine (EVM) based networks, UTXO-based networks like Bitcoin and Litecoin, or TON, AioTx provides a unified and user-friendly interface for interacting with these blockchains.

 I created AioTx because I wanted to consolidate all the crypto operations that I frequently use into one convenient package.
 The goal was to have a collection of crypto clients that I regularly work with, all in one place, with a consistent and intuitive API.